handcraftdev/tribunalcraft/app/README.md

-# TribunalCraft App
+# ScaleCraft App

-A decentralized dispute resolution frontend built with Next.js for the TribunalCraft protocol on Solana.
+A decentralized dispute resolution frontend built with Next.js for the ScaleCraft protocol on Solana.

 ## Features